bringauto/example-module/docs/module_documentation_template.md

 <!-- Provide a single sentence or a short paragraph describing the module's purpose.
 When using the documentation inside repository, add link to the README and vice versa - link the README to this documentation. -->

 This module serves as an example for module maintainers to implement their own modules outside reserved range of modules and does not serve any role in the production environment.
+For usage of this module, see the [README](../README.md).

 # Identification and supported devices